deepalikonety/Pizza-Sales-Dashboard/README.md

 View and interact with the report: Use the filter pane to customize views Hover over visual elements for detailed tooltips

-📚 Tutorial Overview
+📚 Overview

-In this tutorial, we will implement a complete Microsoft Power BI project from end to end.
+In conclusion,we implemented a complete Microsoft Power BI project from end to end.
 This includes:
 Requirement Gathering: Understanding business needs.
 Data Importing: Extracting data from CSV files.
 Data Cleaning & Transformation: Preparing data using Power Query.